smartdevicelink/sdl_evolution/proposals/0243-manager-update-display-capability.md

 }
 ```

-In order to avoid clashes with the mobile API the enum should not be extended any further without adding the enum values to the mobile API.
+In order to avoid clashes with the mobile API the enum should only be extended with extreme caution when absolutely necessary or by adding the enum values to the RPC Spec.

 ### Convert capability type objects